erkundanec/kundan-reads/source/finance/Linear_vs_linear_return.md

 ```

 This is probably part of a **multivariate model** (e.g., mean-variance optimization, portfolio simulation), where log returns are a better fit due to their statistical and mathematical properties.

-Let me know if you're using this in portfolio optimization or risk modeling — I can tailor the explanation further.